 Healing caps can be important to your dental implant procedure.
 The primary job of healing caps is to help manage soft tissue around the dental implant to ensure an attractive result.
 Your gums will heal after the dental implant is placed, and we want to make sure they heal in the proper shape to achieve attractive results.
 The healing cap provides a framework for the gums to heal around, just the way they would grow around your natural tooth.

 Your healing caps also protect your dental implants from occlusal pressure.
-Occlusion is when your opposing teeth come together. your dental implant might not be ready to deal with pressure from an opposing tooth when it is first placed.
+Occlusion is when your opposing teeth come together. your implant might not be ready to deal with pressure from an opposing tooth when it is first placed by an implant dentist.
 If that’s the case, a healing cap can help us contour your gums without suffering the full pressure of meeting up with another tooth.

 The healing cap also creates a seal with your gum tissue to protect your dental implant from contamination with oral bacteria or food that can lead to infection.